Argentine rock: Late 60s beat music

 The first few years of rock music in Argentina were confined to cover bands.
-In 1964, Argentina, like much of the rest of the world, was shaken by the Beatles phenomenon.
+In 1964, Argentina, like much of the rest of the world, was shaken by Beatlemania.
 Bands from that era are: The Seasons with Carlos Mellino and Alejandro Medina, Los Vip's group of Charly Leroy, Los In, band of Francis Smith and Amadeo Álvarez who performed some of their own songs, Sam & Dan (duo of the RCA that would enter with the new label "VIK La Nueva Generación"), Los Bestias (antecedent of Los Blue Men), Los Bishops and their continuation Los Jerks (famous for performing a cover of You Really Got Me, by The Kinks, with an initial formation that included Félix Pando and Hiacho Lezica, future members of La Joven Guardia, along with guitarist Richard Mochulske, who would later form Alta Tensión with Héctor Starc and Vitico Bereciartúa), The Snakes and its follow-up The Knacks (who recorded a single with two Beatles covers: "Yellow Submarine"/"Norwegian Wood") Telmo y Los Stones (closer to the classic sound of the fifties with an imitator of Elvis as a singer), Los Comanches, Billy Bond (spseudonym of the Italian Luciano Canterini, who performed accompanied by the Lew Quartet -of the guitarist Roberto Lew- or by the Gamba Trio -of the guitarist Juan "Gamba" Gentillini-), the Larkins (whose best known member currently would be Luis Alberto Spinetta) and many others.